emmettgb/Neptune.jl/README.md

 ### A note on Neptune vs Pluto

-Regrettably, the creator of Pluto, Fons van der Plas, has *forbidden* us from from communicating with anyone involved with Pluto and (presuably) forbidden them from communicating with us (he has thrown a 'Donald', in other words).
-We find such attitude and behaviour disappointing, and counter to the spirit of 'open source'.
-We invite comments, contributions, and requests for Neptune, but warn you to engage only if you are not intimidated by potential for the 'Wrath of Fons'.
+Regrettably, the creator of Pluto, Fons van der Plas, has *forbidden* us from from communicating with anyone involved with Pluto and has also (apparently) forbidden them from communicating with us (he has thrown a 'Donald', in other words).
+We find such attitude and behaviour disappointing, and counter to the spirit of free and open debate and of 'open source' itself.
+We invite comments, contributions, and requests for the improvement of Neptune, but feel bound to warn of (and take no responsibility for) any potential 'Wrath of Fons' which may result.

 ### Ingredients